Help empty my attic!

 Beamsplitter Cubes -

-I have a few dozen beamsplitting cubes made by Melles Griot.
+I have about a dozen beamsplitting cubes made by Melles Griot.
 These are glass cubes made from a pair of right-triangule prisms cemented together.
-Shine a light (a laser or any other light) and half goes straight through, the other half goes out at 90 degrees. (well, 1 percent or so is lost in transit).
+Shine a light (a laser or any other light) and half goes straight through, the other half goes out at 90 degrees. (well, a percent or so is lost in transit).

 Or you can use one as a beam combiner.